indajuan/Confidence-based-Prediction-of-Antibiotic-Resistance/README.md

 ### AST data
 - The AST for antibiotic "X" is encoded concatenated to the antibiotic as "X\_R", if the isolate is resistant to antibiotic "X", or "X\_S", if it is susceptible.
-- To predict an AST for antibiotic "X", when it has not been tested and the true information is missing, it can be assume to be susceptible, "X\_S".
+- To predict an AST for antibiotic "X", when it has not been tested and the true information is missing, it should still be complemented with either \_S or \_R.

 ### Patient data
 - The valid values for Age, Country, Gender, and Date of isolate sampleing are listed below, non valid words will be converted to a word representing an unkown word.
 If one variable is missing, it will instead be padded.
 It is recommended to leave the space empty.